 In the mid-1950s, civilian aircraft flew under 20,000 feet while military aircraft flew under 40,000 feet.
 Once the U-2 began flying at above 60,000 feet, an unexpected side effect was an increasing number of UFO sighting reports.
 Sightings occurred most often during early evenings hours, when airline pilots flying west saw the U-2's silver wings reflect the setting sun, giving the aircraft a "fiery" appearance.
 Many sighting reports came to the Air Force's Project Blue Book, which investigated UFO sightings, through air-traffic controllers and letters to the government.
 The project checked U-2 and later OXCART flight records to eliminate the majority of UFO reports it received during the late 1950s and 1960s, although it could not reveal to the letter writers the truth behind what they saw.:72–73 Similarly, veterans of experimental projects such as OXCART and NERVA at Area 51 agree that their work (including 2,850 OXCART test flights alone) inadvertently prompted many of the UFO sightings and other rumours:

-extraterrestrial craft and was used to train US Pilots.
-He also claimed to have
+crashed extraterrestrial craft and was used to train US Pilots.
+He also claimed to

-worked with an extraterrestrial being named "J-Rod" and described as a "telepathic
+have worked with an extraterrestrial being named "J-Rod" and described as a

-alien viruses at Area 51, also alongside the alien named " J-Rod ".
-Burisch's
+cloning alien viruses at Area 51, also alongside the alien named " J-Rod ".

-scholarly credentials are the subject of much debate, as he was apparently working
+Burisch's scholarly credentials are the subject of much debate, as he was

-it—or a fictional counterpart—as a haven for extraterrestrials, time travel, and
+describe it—or a fictional counterpart—as a haven for extraterrestrials, time

 The television series Seven Days takes place inside Area 51, with the base containing a covert NSA time travel operation using alien technology recovered from Roswell.
 The 2005 video game Area 51 is set in the base, and mentions the Roswell and moon landing hoax conspiracy theories.